noahsark769/AppleFeedback-SwiftUITextFieldBinding/README.md

 # AppleFeedback-SwiftUITextFieldBinding
 Project demonstrating an issue with TextField views in SwiftUI on Xcode 11 beta 5 with Catalina beta 5.
+This has been submitted as FB6926006

 Description: